-BREAK FOR LUNCH: Bistros and cafés, taquerias and pizza parlors offer possibilities for all ages and appetites, including a chance to enjoy the weather from the veranda at the Paradise Café, or to savor the harbor comings and goings from Brophy Bros.
+BREAK FOR LUNCH: Bistros and cafés, taquerias and pizza parlors offer possibilities for all ages and appetites, including a chance to enjoy the weather from the veranda at the La Paloma Café, or to savor the harbor comings and goings from Brophy Bros.

 SIFT THE SANDS: Clear the mind with some beach time.
 So many to choose from!
 East, West and Leadbetter beaches are often full of activity, while Arroyo Burro (called “Hendry’s” by locals) boasts long uncrowded stretches beneath scenic cliffs.
 Montecito has Butterfly Beach, and Summerland’s Lookout Park includes picnic areas.
 Just up the coast, Goleta Beach sometimes attracts students from the neighboring university, and El Capitán State Beach offers swimming, surfing, and tide pools to explore.

 SIP & SUP: Make your dining decision from an array of cuisines and settings, from formal to casual.
 With the surrounding bounty of land and sea to draw on, many fine restaurants, such as Toma Restaurant & Bar, emphasize fresh, local, and seasonal menus and pair their offerings with the products of close-by vineyards.

 SHOW TIME: Plays, music, movies, and more… the curtain goes up at historic theaters like the Arlington, Lobero, Granada, and the New Vic, as well at intimate venues like Paseo Nuevo’s Center Stage.
 UCSB’s Arts and Lectures program presents a mix of traditional and avant-garde fare both in town and on campus.